lukejacksonn/hyperapp-wiki/Home.md

-Welcome to the HyperApp Wiki!
+Welcome to the HyperApp Wiki! :wave:

 [HyperApp](https://github.com/hyperapp/hyperapp) is a JavaScript library for building frontend applications.